HowieWork/howiework/public/documents/post/what-ive-learned-about-architecture-and-web-development.md

 ## A fast-pace giant unicorn

-It was challenging to work in a high-tech, new age unicorn (WeWork) as a recent graduate from a tranditional education background.
+It was challenging to work in a high-tech, new age unicorn (WeWork) as a recent graduate from a traditional education background.
 I have to admit it opens a whole new world in front of me.
 And I feel there is so much potential with the skills I have learned outside architecture.

 Though my title as architectural designer, technically, WeWork should not be considered as an architecture firm.
 They adopt a whole new approach driven by data.
 Rapidly updating design based on numbers makes it more meaningful and efficient.
 Also, It is important for designer to work with people from different backgrounds.
 Sometimes, it will crash different and unexpected spark.